One dashboard for everyone

 (Incidentally, this personalization functionality works in theory with the native Confluence profiles, but your options are limited due to basic types and number of user profile attributes.)

-The Linchpin Theme Plugin and Custom User Profile are also central components of the Linchpin social intranet suite, which you can now evaluate with all its features in a fully-functional test instance.
+Did you notice?
+We've renamed our Custom User Profiles app to be Linchpin User Profiles because it is a core component of our Linchpin social intranet suite.
+Evaluate Linchpin today with all its features in a fully-functional test instance.
 Do you have any questions?
 Please contact us!